 Find the right shed for you with our jargon-busting help and advice

-Read our guide and let us help you find the ideal shed for you and your outdoor space.
+But finding the right shed for your needs can seem tricky.
+That's where we can help.
+Read our guide and let us help you choose the right shed for you and your outdoor space.

 Before you begin

-This has a lot to do with what you’ll be using it for – you’ll need a bigger shed for storing a large, ride-on lawnmower than you will if just keeping your bike or tools out of the way.
-List what you want to keep in your shed, and this will help determine the appropriate size to look for, as well as if you’ll need anything else, such as shelving.
+This has a lot to do with what you’ll be using your shed for.
+For example, you’ll need a bigger shed for storing a large, ride-on lawnmower than you will if just keeping your bike or tools out of the way.
+List what you want to keep in your shed and this will help determine the appropriate size to look for, as well as if you’ll need anything else, such as shelving.

 Measure the space you’ve got available in your garden.
 Don’t forget to take into account the opening of windows and doors, as well roof overhangs, as these will also need extra space.
 If you can, opt for a slightly larger shed than you think you require – it’s always better to have too much space rather than too little and it'll be certain to fill up in no time.

 If you’re going to be working on large projects, a shed may not be the right choice for you.
-A bigger option is a workshop, which will not only give you loads of storage, but also room to add work surfaces.
+A workshop offers a bigger size, giving you loads of storage, but also room to add work surfaces.

-While most of our garden buildings are less then 2.5 metres (m) high, which means that they won’t need planning permission to be installed, there are still a few rules to consider when shopping for a shed.
+Most of our garden buildings are less then 2.5metres (m) high, which means that they don’t need planning permission to be installed.
+Howvever, there are still a few rules to consider when shopping for a shed.
 They include:

-- All outbuildings and garages should be single storey only and a maximum of three metres high with a pent roof and four metres high with an apex roof (for more on roof types see the 'Shed features' tab).
+- all outbuildings and garages should be single storey only and a maximum of 3m high with a pent roof and 4m high with an apex roof (for more on roof types see the 'Shed features' tab)

-- Any building should be placed at least two metres away from the boundary of your property.
+- any building should be placed at least 2m away from the boundary of your property

 Types of shed